 A year ago, I was given the opportunity to visit Auschwitz with the Holocaust Educational Trust with the aim of rehumanising the Jews and the people who helped to collaborate the act of the Holocaust – whether they were the perpetrators or bystanders.
 In today’s blog I will discuss the importance of remembering the Holocaust in our daily lives.

-‘the holocaust was the murder of approximately six million Jewish men, women and children by Nazi Germany and its collaborators during the Second World War’definition of the Holocaust
+‘the holocaust was the murder of approximately six million Jewish men, women and children by Nazi Germany and its collaborators during the Second World War’

 Before flying to Poland, we had an orientation seminar where we discussed the Jewish community and listened to a Witness testimony.